Spanish Grammar - Gender and Articles

 Spanish grammar lesson 1: gender and articles (el género y los artículos)

-Most of the time, we can deduct the gender in a word by looking at the ending of the noun.
-Usually, masculine nouns end in "o" or "e," and require a masculine article (el, los, un, unos).
+Most of the time, we can deduce the gender of a word by looking at the ending of the noun.
+Usually, masculine nouns end in one of the following ways: -o, -e, -l, -n, -r.
+These nouns require a masculine article (el, los, un, unos).

-Feminine nouns usually end in "a" and require a feminine article (la, las, una, unas).
+Usually, feminine nouns end in one of the following ways: -a, -dad, -tad, -ión, -ud, -umbre.
+These nouns require a feminine article (la, las, una, unas).

 la cabeza (the head); las orejas (the ears)

 Exercise: Read, listen to, and repeat aloud the following examples.
-See if you can identify what came out of the piñata.
+Pay attention to gender and articles, and identify any exceptions to the rules.

 Acueste a la niña sobre la mesa de examen.